 A media plane only collaboration in which the 5GMSu AS is deployed in the trusted domain.
-A 5G System provider may offer uplink streaming capabilities as a service to external or internal 5GMSu Application Providers.
+A 5GMS System provider may offer uplink streaming capabilities as a service to external or internal 5GMSu Application Providers.

-Note: M2u and M4u might use identical media formats.
+NOTE: M2u and M4u might use identical media formats.

 Figure 5.9.2.2-1: Collaboration 1